 What’s there in Mysore they ask?
 What are the various things to do in Mysore?
-It sure has a Palace but there are palaces in Rajasthan too.
+It sure has a palace but there are palaces in Rajasthan too.
 There is not much to do in the city anyway they say.
-Sure the backwaters of Kerala and the beaches of Goa seem more enticing.
+Surely the backwaters of Kerala and the beaches of Goa seem more enticing.
 And it does not have a pub half as good as the ones in Bangalore.
-Yeah, you don’t need to travel to this city, unless you have a vital reason.
-And so, many believe!
+Surely, you don’t need to travel to this city, unless you have a really pressing reason.
+And so, many believe

 One of the little known things to do in Mysore, especially among the foreigners, is the Mysore Zoo.
-In spite of the big debate on putting wild animals behind cages, the Mysore Zoo is easily one of the best zoos in India and has a wide range of well maintained Flora and Fauna.
+The big debate on putting wild animals behind cages notwithstanding, the Mysore Zoo is easily one of the best zoos in India and has a wide range of well maintained Flora and Fauna.

 After a heady day out around Mysore, ride atop the Chamundi Hills and watch the city turn on the lights to welcome in the night.
 It gets even more surreal on a Sunday night to watch the palace lighting from the top of the hills.

 All these are just some of the offbeat things to do in Mysore.
 To get the real essence of Mysore, we recommend at least a few days walking around the streets and hanging around the small cafes in the city centre.
 Or you can do a Churmuri Pass with goMowgli.
 Either ways, make sure to take your time to gather the essence of the city.
 And yeah, walk slowly – Mysoreans take their time everywhere.